-Our non-marketable equity investment in ClearSign is recorded using the cost-basis method of accounting, and is classified within other long-term assets on the balance sheet as permitted by FASB ASC 325, "Cost Method Investments", as the Company owns less than 20% of the voting securities and does not have the ability to exercise significant influence over operating and financial policies of the entity.
-See Note 5, "Investment in ClearSign" for more information.
+The Company's non-marketable equity investment is recorded using the cost-basis method of accounting, and is classified within other long-term assets on the accompanying balance sheet as permitted by ASC 325, "Cost Method Investments", as the Company owns less than 20% of the voting securities and does not have the ability to exercise significant influence over operating and financial policies of the entity.
+See Note 5, "Cost-Basis Investment" for more information.